Pretend

 Add Track |

-Adds a general track below the current track.
+Adds a general track above the current track.
 You can add anything to this track. |

 Choose Delete Track to delete the current track.
 Note that you cannot delete a locked track. |